cfpland/api/README.md

 ### Starting the API and Database

-- Build the Docker image: `docker build -t karllhughes/cfpland .`
+- Build the Docker image: `docker-compose build`
 - Run the API and DB containers: `docker-composer up`

 ### Running NPM commands